top of page

 Flowering the Avenue

-CHGC joins Wissahickon Garden Club and many other garden clubs and gardeners to plant the barrels in Chestnut Hill, PA, famously known as Philadelphia's "Garden District".
+CHGC joins Wissahickon Garden Club and many other garden clubs and gardeners in Philadelphia to plant the barrels in Chestnut Hill, PA, famously known as Philadelphia's "Garden District".

 Gardeners are given a design, plants and an apron and sent off to create masterpieces of color profusion to be enjoyed by residents and visitors alike.